 A hearth roomis now one of the must-haves in home plans with ample square footage.
 Designed as an extension of the kitchen area, the hearth room, with its signature fireplace, is a cozy and warm space where family members can keep the cook company – hence the name “keeping” room.
 Most families use the hearth room for casual entertaining and time together.
 Hearth/keeping rooms date back to Colonial times when families cooked meals around the only fireplace in the house – located in the kitchen.
-They were built adjacent to kitchens so that they could “borrow” some of the heat from the kitchen stove.
+They were built adjacent to kitchens to “borrow” some of the heat from the kitchen stove.
 In the cold months, family members would sleep in the hearth room because it provided warmth and comfort.
 Even in those times, the hearth room was furnished with a couch and chairs for relaxation and conversation.

-Here’s the hearth/keeping room in a modern home with its signature fireplace and comfortable couches where family can gather and relax after meals (Plan #161-1084).
+Here’s the hearth/keeping room in a modern home with its signature fireplace and comfortable couches where the family can gather and relax after meals (Plan #161-1084).

 3. Formal Dining Room